 Since any type of gift is a form of compensation, these gifts are considered income from a taxation perspective and need to be reported on your tax statements with the exception of gifts that are less than $100 in value.
 That being said, whether influencers are actually reporting and paying taxes on gifts will ultimately depend on the influencer.

-Now that you were able to find the right influencer for your brand and reach out to him, how are you going to send him your products?
+Now that you were able to find the right influencer for your brand and reach out to them, how are you going to send him your products?
 First, you can send the products manually by asking for the influencer’s address and send it to him, or create a unique code on your website for the influencer to order the product by himself.

 Reaching out to influencers can be challenging.
 You must get their attention and make a good first impression.
 When sending a message to an influencer — whether via email or direct messages, you need to detail your brand, products, and campaign.
 And most importantly, explain why you think the influencer is a good fit for your brand.